 We’re constantly assessing where we can have the most impact with our advocacy.
 Some new issues we’ve started to address are immigration and mass incarceration as they relate to hunger and poverty.
-To find out more about our current issues, check out the Bread Blog and the Offering of Letters.
+To find out more about our current issues, check out the Bread Blog and the Offering of Letters to Congress.

 "In the contemporary United States, few can rival the voice and energy of Bread for the World…”